joshherz/ochemxr/README.md

 **Cool story bro.
 But I didn't need to read your whole autobiography.
 What does this program do?**

-Well... it explores the benefits and drawbacks of utilizing Facebook's framework, React360.
+OchemXR explores the benefits and drawbacks of utilizing Facebook's framework, React360.
 It also demonstrates how XR platforms on the web may serve as a great alternative (but not replacement) for convential webpages.

 **What is React360?**